ibm-cloud-docs/mqcloud/mqoc_dr_notifications.md

     ![Image of an updated notification](./images/mqoc_dr_update.png)

-You have now configured MQ on Cloud to send disaster recovery notifications to your endpoint.
+You have now configured {{site.data.keyword.mq_short}} to send disaster recovery notifications to your endpoint.

 ## The payload
 {: #mqoc_dr_payload}